 Medical Library and Biomedical Library

-The Medical Library has 3 group study rooms that are bookable at the Borrower Services Desk up to 2 weeks in advance.
-Group study rooms are equipped with projection facilities and laptops can be borrowed for use in the rooms.
+The Medical Library has 3 group study rooms that are bookable using an online booking form.
+This can be accessed from the services section of Queen's Online.
+Group study rooms are equipped with PC workstations and projection facilities.
 A minimum of 2 students may make use of a room - they are not intended for single study.

-The Biomedical Library has 1 group study room which can be booked at the Borrower Services Desk up to 1 week in advance.
-The room is equipped with a PC workstation.
+The Biomedical Library has 1 group study room that is bookable using an online booking form.
+This can be accessed from the service section of Queen's Online.
+The room is equipped with a PC workstation and projection facilities.
 A minimum of 2 students may make use of the room - it is not intended for single study.